nixworks/public/news/2010/07/13/README.md

 ##### Court of Appeals
 ### [The United States 2nd Circuit Court of Appeals in New York City strikes down the Federal Communications Commission's "fleeting expletives" policy that gave it power to fine broadcasters who air a single expletive on air. ](/news/2010/07/13/the-united-states-2nd-circuit-court-of-appeals-in-new-york-city-strikes-down-the-federal-communications-commission-s-fleeting-expletives-p.md)
-_Context: FCC's, Court of Appeals_
+_Context: Court of Appeals, FCC's_

 ##### Barack Obama
 ### [President of the United States Barack Obama nominates Jacob Lew to replace Peter Orszag as the chief of the Office of Management and Budget. ](/news/2010/07/13/president-of-the-united-states-barack-obama-nominates-jacob-lew-to-replace-peter-orszag-as-the-chief-of-the-office-of-management-and-budget.md)
-_Context: Office of Management and Budget, Jacob Lew, Barack Obama, Peter Orszag_
+_Context: Barack Obama, Office of Management and Budget, Jacob Lew, Peter Orszag_

 ##### United States Senate
 ### [The United States Senate announces it will vote on financial reform legislations on 15 July. ](/news/2010/07/13/the-united-states-senate-announces-it-will-vote-on-financial-reform-legislations-on-15-july.md)